-The Mobile Internet Resource Center is run by full time nomads who depend on mobile internet for their livelihood, perhaps like yourselves.
+The Mobile Internet Resource Center is run by RVers and Cruisers who depend on mobile internet for their livelihood, perhaps like yourself.

 We do not resell products, gear or plans or accept 3rd party advertising and sponsorships - our goal is to be an unbiased informational and educational resource.
 We strive to maintain high journalistic standards and remain as unbiased as possible in our reporting and reviews.

 - We create and keep updated in-depth guides and reviews so that folks always have the most updated information.
 These generally have dozens, if not hundreds of hours of work put into each.

 - We don't just turn gear on to see if it works, we take it out into the field and test it in a variety of real life RVing, cruising & travel situations before issuing our reviews.

 - We monitor multiple news sources and forums daily for news items in our industry, and analyze them specifically for how they might impact mobile folks to create our free news articles & video news stories

 - We spend several hours a week providing free guidance in our public Internet for RVers & Cruisers group.